YangChangHee/Profile/README.md

 <br>

 ### Who I am?
 During my M. S degree, I collaborated with the Naver Cloud Video team, and our work was accepted at the main conference of ICCV 2023.
 Additionally, I participated in an AI grand challenge, where five research labs at Sogang University came together, and we were awarded the KETI director's prize.
-Furthermore, through collaboration with assistant professor from Pusan National Univerisy, our work got accepted at WACV 2024 and ICCV workshop 2023.
+Furthermore, through collaboration with assistant professor from Pusan National Univerisy, our work got accepted at CVPR 2024, WACV 2024 and ICCV workshop 2023.
 Furthermore, I served as a Teacher's Assistant for image processing practice at LG Display.
+I am currently working as an AI specialist at LG Electronics' CTO division.

 ### Publications (Accepted)